Are you swimming in zucchini? Don’t let it go to waste!

 By the way, I rarely use plastic bags for food storage, but this is one case where the benefits outweigh the risks (in my opinion).
 For cooking, I don’t even thaw the shredded zucchini.
 I simply take out one (or more) small bag of frozen shredded zucchini and peel the bag right off.
-It’s super easy to add directly to simmering taco meat or chili, for example.
+It’s super easy to add directly to simmering taco meat, chili, or tortilla soup, for example.

 Plastic bags also conserve space in my freezer, which gets pretty full by the end of the gardening season.
 Freezing large quantities of shredded zucchini in glass containers is just impractical.

 Theoretically, I don’t recommend plastic bags for food storage.
 Practically speaking, I always freeze shredded zucchini in plastic bags!

 How to Freeze Zucchini in 5 Easy Steps

 - Food processor with grater blade

 - Huge bowl

 - Large spoon

 - Snack sized plastic storage bags